tigerfanxiao/python_jupyter/Javascript_notes.md

 * There are two types of variable in Javascript: Primitive and Object

-* Javascript has dynamic typing: we do not have to manually define the data type of the value stored in a variable.
+* JavaScript has dynamic typing: we do not have to manually define the data type of the value stored in a variable.
 Instead, data types are determined automatically

 #### value types